pakal/rsfile/doc/native_io_concepts.rst

 That's why RSFile uses several types of locks, to ensure your data won't get corrupted by simultaneous writes.
-These locks are recursive, i.e as *threading.RLock*, they allow the same client to acquire them several times, and need to be released the same number of time as they've been acquired
+These locks are recursive, i.e as *threading.RLock*, they allow the same client to acquire them several times, and need to be released the same number of time as they've been acquired.
+Specific protections are setup to detect events like fork(), and reset data structures which make no sense anymore in the child process.

 Inter-threads locking